 On the third floor are 2 swanky apartments with dreamy views.
 Both have 2 double/twin bedrooms, a bathroom with a shower and tub, an open-plan living area with brown leather sofas, and a kitchen with an oven, microwave, dishwasher and fridge-freezer.

-Since our visit, the Deluxe Double with Jacuzzi, Suite Chateau Angelus and Suite Margaux have been added, all promising high style and indoor or outdoor Jacuzzis.
+Since our visit, the Double Room with Jacuzzi and Terrace, Suite Chateau Angelus and Suite Margaux have been added, all promising high style and indoor or outdoor Jacuzzis.

 - Air conditioning

 - Central heating

 - Extra beds